waggle-sensor/wagman/v3/bootloader/README.md

 #Wagman Firmware Upgrade Risk:

 During the upgrade process the Node-controller is kept alive by the latched power supply and Wagman has no firmware beyond a working bootloader (until the new firmware is completely committed to the memory).
-A power failure at this point leads to a Wagman restricted to only the bootloader state and Node-controller that is permanently turned off, with **no scope for recovery** without physical access to the node, essentially a dead node.
+A power failure at this point leads to a Wagman restricted to only the bootloader state and Node-controller that is permanently turned off.
+With **no scope for recovery** without physical access to the node, we are essentially left with a dead node.

 #Wagman Firmware Upgrade with Node-controller Power-ON in Boot-loader State: